CATRANCO-FMS-public/MOBILE/README.md

 # Welcome to TransitTrack Mobile Application 👋

+## About the Application

+This app is designed for Dispatchers.
+Their account credentials, which include the username and password on the mobile application, follow the format: `Surname_DateHired`.
+For example, if the surname is "Paler" and the date hired is March 12, 2025, the credentials would be `Paler_031225`.

 ## Getting Started

 Follow these steps to set up and run the React Native mobile application: